epicosy/osv-reproducer/README.md

 1. Fetch OSV record by ID
 2. Extract metadata (project name, vulnerable commit, fixed commit, etc.)
-3. Retrieve OSS-Fuzz artifacts
+3. Retrieve OSS-Fuzz artifacts (test case, issue report)
-4. Prepare versioned environment
+4. Prepare the versioned environment (clone repository at specific commit)
-5. Build and verify the vulnerable version
+5. Build and run the vulnerable version with the test case
+6. Verify if the test case crashes the program and matches the issue report
-6. Build and verify the fixed version
+7. Build and run the fixed version with the test case
-7. Generate a differential report
+8. Verify if the fix addresses the vulnerability

 ## Installation